bindopen/BindOpen.Logging/Readme.md

 [BindOpen.Kernel](https://github.com/bindopen/BindOpen.Kernel) provides the core packages of BindOpen.

-[BindOpen.Kernel.Hosting](https://github.com/bindopen/BindOpen.Kernel.Hosting) enables you to integrate a BindOpen agent within the .NET service builder.
+[BindOpen.Hosting](https://github.com/bindopen/BindOpen.Hosting) enables you to integrate a BindOpen agent within the .NET service builder.

-[BindOpen.Labs](https://github.com/bindopen/BindOpen.Labs) is a collection of projects based on BindOpen.Kernel.
+[BindOpen.Labs](https://github.com/bindopen/BindOpen.Labs) is a collection of projects based on BindOpen.

 A [full list of all the repos](https://github.com/bindopen?tab=repositories) is available as well.